Virginia DUI Lawyer

 Penalties For DUI in Virginia

 A first time conviction carries with it a maximum sentence of one year in jail and a fine of up to $2,500.
-If your BAC is .15 or above at the time of your arrest, the Commonwealth adds a mandatory minimum jail sentence of five days upon conviction.
+If your BAC is between .15 and .21 at the time of your arrest, the Commonwealth adds a mandatory minimum jail sentence of five days upon conviction.
+For a BAC of .21 or above, the additional mandatory minimum jail sentence is 10 days.
 Your privilege to drive will also be revoked for 12 months.
-There is also mandatory requirement of attached to the granting of restricted driver’s license for the installation of a ignition interlock device.
+For first-time offenders, a restricted driver’s license may be granted, but is usually accompanied by a mandated installation of a ignition interlock device on one's vehicle.

-A second conviction within ten years brings a 10 day minimum jail sentence.
-If convicted, your license will be suspended for 3 years.
-If your BAC is at .15 or above, the mandatory minimum sentence is boosted to 20 days.
+A second conviction within 10 years brings a 10-day minimum jail sentence.
+If convicted, your license will be suspended for three years.
+If your BAC is at .15 or above, the mandatory minimum sentence is increased by 5 or 10 days.
+For a second conviction within five years of the first, the mandatory minimum sentence is 20 days.

-If you are charged with a third DUI offense within 10 years, it is prosecuted as a felony and carries mandatory minimum jail sentence of 90 days.
-A third DUI offense within 5 years carries a mandatory minimum sentence of 6 months.
-The maximum sentence for this charge is 5 years.
-You will lose your license indefinitely and will be facing a fine starting at $1,000.
-You could even face forfeiture of your vehicle.
+If you are charged with a third DUI offense within 10 years, it is prosecuted as a felony and carries a mandatory minimum jail sentence of 90 days.
+A third DUI offense within five years carries a mandatory minimum sentence of six months.
+The maximum sentence for this charge is five years.
+You will lose your license indefinitely and will be facing a minimum fine of $1,000.
+You may even face forfeiture of your vehicle.
+For a fourth or subsequent DUI conviction within 10 years, you face a mandatory minimum of one year in jail.

 A DUI conviction will also carry some non-judicial penalties, meaning that it could complicate your life for years after the incident.
 Your insurance rates could escalate, and having a DUI conviction on your record could make it harder to secure employment or find a place to live.
 When you are facing a criminal charge with penalties this steep, it is important that you find representation that will fight to protect your rights and to secure a positive result in your case.